Vipera lotievi

-Vipera lotievi, commonly known as the Caucasian meadow viper, is a species of venomous snake in the family Viperidae.
-The species is endemic to Azerbaijan, Georgia, and Russia.
+Vipera lotievi, commonly known as the Caucasian meadow viper and Lotiev's viper, is a species of venomous snake in the family Viperidae.
+The species is native to Azerbaijan, Georgia, and Russia.
 There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, lotievi, is in honor of Russian herpetologist K. Yu Lotiev, who collected the holotype and some of the paratypes.

 Description

-Vipera lotievi may grow to a maximum total length (including tail) of 60 cm.
+V. lotievi may grow to a maximum total length (tail included) of 60 cm.